Footrot Flats by Murray Ball

 'Footrot Flats' (1978).

 Wal also hangs out with his hippie neighbor Socrates Windgrass, nicknamed "Cooch" or "Coochie".
 Cooch helps Wal out on the farm, but is too idealistic and soft-hearted to do things right.
 Other times, he makes witty remarks whenever Wal fails at something.
-Cooch also owns a dog, Jess, who is Dog's girlfriend, and has a pet magpie, Pew.
+Cooch's dog Jess is Dog's girlfriend, and the neighbor also has a pet magpie, Pew.
 Among the other notable barnyard animals are Major the dog, Cecil the Ram and Horse, who despite his confusing name is actually a tomcat.
 Horse the cat, who debuted in 1979, is a wild, fierce animal who has the courage that Dog lacks.
 He is a merciless predator, capable of capturing all kinds of vermin and intimidating other animals, including Dog.
 While all animals in 'Footrot Flats' are anthropomorphic, human characters can't understand them.
-'Footrot Flats' also has a recurring nemesis: Stewart Murphy, nicknamed "Irish", the neighbor farmer with whom Wal has an ongoing rivalry.
-He was added to the series in 1982, to give more dramatic tension.
-Irish is very rough, filthy and defensive.
-His sons, Elvis, nicknamed "Spit", and Ronald, nicknamed "Hunk", have enherited his aggressiveness.
-Irish' barnyard animals are equally menacing.
-His pigs and pig-dogs often threaten Dog.
+Starting in 1982, Wal also has an ongoing rivalry with his rough, filthy and defensive neighbor farmer Stewart Murphy, nicknamed "Irish".
+His sons, Elvis, nicknamed "Spit", and Ronald, nicknamed "Hunk", share their father's anger issues, as do his barnyard animals.
+His menacing pigs and pig-dogs often threaten Dog.

-Many personal events and problems on Ball's farm found their way in his comic.
+Many of the events and problems that Ball encountered in his own farm found their way into his comic.
 The Dog was based on Jumble, a fox terrier he owned as a child, and, in adult life, the border collie Finn, whom he acquired in the early 1980s.
 Horse the cat was based on a stray cat on his farm.
 Several other cast members were directly based on friends and relatives.
 Wal, for instance, was inspired by Ball's cousin Arthur Waugh, who worked as a sheep shearer.

 Footrot Flats: success

-The series spawned various merchandising items, including T-shirts, stickers, posters, coloring books, calendars, greeting cards, coffee mugs, stuffed toys, puzzles, bed sheets, hot water bottles and a beer brand.
-Many were manufactured by Ball's brother, Barry.
+In addition, the 'Footrot Flats' series spawned various merchandising items, including T-shirts, stickers, posters, coloring books, calendars, greeting cards, coffee mugs, stuffed toys, puzzles, bed sheets, hot water bottles and a beer brand.
+Many were manufactured by the cartoonist's brother, Barry.
 A musical based on the strip was first performed in late 1983, with lyrics by A.K.
 Grant and music by Philip Norman.
-It is still frequently staged in New Zealand to this day.
+It has continued to be staged in New Zealand in the following decades.

-The dog from 'Footrot Flats' became the official mascot of the All Blacks rugby team, the very team both Ball himself and his father were once members of.
-However, Ball was strongly and vocally opposed to the All Blacks planned trip to South Africa in 1985, which would ignore the boycot against the country's apartheid regime.
-Not wanting his character to be associated with apartheid, Ball wrote a letter to The Dominion, prentending to be Dog and resigned from his mascot position: "I just wouldn't feel right sittin' there while we played rugby with the people who have killed more than 300 men, women and children in the last six months because they are not white."
+The dog from 'Footrot Flats' became the official mascot of the All Blacks rugby team, the very team Ball and his father once played in.
+However, Ball was strongly and vocally opposed to the All Blacks planned trip to South Africa in 1985, which would ignore the boycott against the country's apartheid regime.
+Not wanting his character to be associated with apartheid, Ball wrote a letter to The Dominion, pretending to be Dog and resigned from his mascot position: "I just wouldn't feel right sittin' there while we played rugby with the people who have killed more than 300 men, women and children in the last six months because they are not white."
 The tour was eventually canceled.
 Ball did greenlight the use of his dog character for fundraising campaigns by Amnesty International, Unicef and the campaign promoting the MMP system in the lead-up to the 1993 electoral referendum.

-In November 1986, 'Footrots Flats' had the honor to be subject of New Zealand's first feature-length animated film, 'Footrot Flats: The Dog’s Tale' (1986).
-Though the picture was entirely animated in Sydney, Australia, with Ball as its director and Tom Scott as the screenplay writer.
-Comedians John Clarke and Pete Rowley provided voices of the title characters.
-Pop musician Dave Dobbyn provided the soundtrack.
+In November 1986, 'Footrots Flats' had the honor to be the subject of New Zealand's first feature-length animated film, 'Footrot Flats: The Dog’s Tale' (1986), even though the picture was entirely animated in Sydney, Australia, with Ball as its director and Tom Scott as the screenplay writer.
+Comedians John Clarke and Pete Rowley provided voices of the title characters, and pop musician Dave Dobbyn provided the soundtrack.
 Two songs, 'You Oughta Be In Love' and 'Slice of Heaven' actually became hits in New Zealand that year.
 The film itself was a box office hit, even becoming the most successful animated feature film in Oceania until Disney's 'The Lion King' broke that record in 1994.
-Its script won the 'Best Script Award' at the New Zealand Guild of Film and Television.
-In 1986, the film's success also led to the Leisureland theme park on the Te Atatū Peninsula in West Auckland being rebranded as a 'Footrot Flats Fun Park' for a few years.
+Its script won the "Best Script Award" at the New Zealand Guild of Film and Television.
+In 1986, the film's success also led to the Leisureland theme park on the Te Atatū Peninsula in West Auckland being rebranded as a "Footrot Flats Fun Park" for a few years.
 There was a life-size recreation of the town from the comic, complete with costumed characters.
-In 1989, it closed down.
+The park closed down in 1989.

 Still, despite all the wealth, attention and success 'Footrot Flats' brought him, Ball had mixed feelings about his signature comic.
 He was forced to drop all his other comics to fully concentrate on his hit.
 But contrary to those, 'Footrot Flats' was a straightforward gag comic with funny animals in a romanticized version of New Zealand farm life.
 There was no real room for satire, giving him the uncomfortable idea that he had "sold out".